-EEO Alternative Dispute Resolution Policy and Procedure for Employees of the FEC (Reviewed annually by the EEOC)
+Equal Employment Opportunity Alternative Dispute Resolution Policy and Procedure for Employees of the FEC (approved by EEOC on 3/21/13)

 It is the policy of the Federal Election Commission (FEC or Commission) to ensure that Alternative Dispute Resolution (ADR) is available to all employees and utilized to the maximum extent that is practicable and appropriate to resolve Equal Employment Opportunity (EEO) related employment disputes as quickly as possible and at the lowest possible level.
 The Commission is committed to ensuring that appropriate consideration is given to the use of ADR whenever it offers possibilities for reaching agreements which are fair, cost-effective, and supportive of the relationships needed for mission effectiveness.